PhilippeSu/KV-CBO/README.md

 ### v2

-* In v2 we have added an implementation of KV-CBO with anisotropic (componentwise) noise, and the following test functions: Solomon, Griewank, Alpine, XSY random.
+* In v2 we have added an implementation of KV-CBO with anisotropic (componentwise) noise, and the following test functions: Solomon, Griewank, Alpine, XSY random, maximum Eigenvalue.